actions/actions-runner-controller/docs/preview/gha-runner-scale-set-controller/README.md

 ### Naming error: `Name must have up to characters`

 We are using some of the resources generated names as labels for other resources.
-Resource names have a max length of 263 characters while labels are limited to 63 characters.
-Given this constraint, we have to limit the resource names to 63 characters.
+Resource names have a max length of `263 characters` while labels are limited to `63 characters`.
+Given this constraint, we have to limit the resource names to `63 characters`.

 Since part of the resource name is defined by you, we have to impose a limit on the amount of characters you can use for the installation and namespace names.